rmcrackan/inAudible/README.md

 # inAudible
-Among the ffmpeg library's versitile options is the ability to remove DRM from .aa and .aax files.
+Among the ffmpeg library's versatile options is the ability to remove DRM from .aa and .aax files.
 However, command line programs can be intimidating and cryptic. inAudible eliminates the intimidation and also adds several other features.
 Unfortunately, inAudible is currently only available on